Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Results

 The paired t-test was used to analyze the differences in operation time between the proposed QCDC-DR-GA strategy and the other strategies under investigation.
 The paired t-test compares the means of two related groups to determine whether there is a statistically significant difference between them.
 The formulation of hypotheses for this test is as follows:

-\begin{itemize} \item \textit{Null hypothesis ($H_0$):} There is no significant difference in operation time between the proposed QCDC-DR-GA strategy and the compared strategy. \item \textit{Alternative hypothesis ($H_1$):} There is a significant difference in operation time between the proposed QCDC-DR-GA strategy and the compared strategy. \end{itemize}
+\begin{enumerate} \item \textit{Null hypothesis ($H_0$):} There is no significant difference in operation time between the proposed QCDC-DR-GA strategy and the compared strategy. \item \textit{Alternative hypothesis ($H_1$):} There is a significant difference in operation time between the proposed QCDC-DR-GA strategy and the compared strategy. \end{enumerate}

 The paired t-test used a significance level $(\alpha)$ of 0.05.
 The t-statistic and p-value were calculated for each pair of strategies.
 The significance level $(\alpha)$ and the critical t value ($t_{19}(0.05)$ = 2.093) were used to determine the significance of the observed differences.
 The paired t-test results are presented in Table \ref{tab:t-test}, which provides the minimum, maximum, mean, and standard deviation of the operation time for each strategy in different scenarios.
 The Pearson correlation coefficient $(r)$, the t-statistic, the p-value, and the significance of the observed differences are reported.